 The Collection Management Policy of the Rod Library is intended to provide an outline of the program by which library collections at the University of Northern Iowa are developed and evaluated.
 The policy is intended to guide those who select materials and evaluate the collections; library faculty and staff who process, preserve, and otherwise service the collections; and all who may be called upon to respond to inquiries about the nature and scope of the Collection Management program.
 As part of the documentation of a public institution, the contents of the policy may be shared with the larger university community and general public.
 In this way, the policy may serve to indicate to library users and to other libraries what they may expect to find in the local collection and what types of remote electronic resources are made available under licenses and agreements negotiated by the Library.

 Included in the Collection Management Policy is information on the purpose of the library's collection and the principles that guide its development; a definition of the library's clientele; and a brief statement of the cooperative agreements in which the library is a partner.
 An extensive outline of the Collection Management program has been developed, addressing such related matters as the scope of bibliographers' responsibilities and the nature of the faculty liaison program.
 The manner in which the library materials budget is allocated is explained.
 The policies that govern selection of materials and various forms of collection assessment are outlined as are special legal and policy requirements that apply to funding, development, and maintenance of the collection.
 Separate statements summarize current collecting policies for a variety of formats and special types of materials including audio-visual materials, electronic resources, gifts-in-kind, periodicals, software, and textbooks.
 Collection maintenance is addressed as it relates to binding, mending, and weeding.
 The heart of the Collection Management Policy is a series of uniform statements that define the focus and extent of collecting efforts for some fifty subject areas which are connected closely to university curricular emphases and academic programs.
 These statements originally were prepared by the responsible bibliographers in 1991 and subsequently revised.
-In addition, comprehensive statements for the specialized collections within the Library -- Art & Music, Browsing, Career, Documents & Maps, Newspapers, Reference, Special Collections & University Archives, and Youth -- have been written.
+In addition, comprehensive statements for the specialized collections within the Library -- Fine & Performing Arts, Browsing, Career, Documents & Maps, Newspapers, Reference, Special Collections & University Archives, and Youth -- have been written.
 Taken together, these statements provide a detailed picture of the scope of library holdings and resource commitments.

 The Collection Management Policy is reviewed and revised as needed in order to incorporate modifications of collection management policy and procedures, to reflect changes in university curricula and programs, and to address evolving issues which impact the program.